Luke McCown

-Early years
+Early life

 McCown was born and raised in Jacksonville, Texas.
 Like his older brothers Josh and Randy McCown, he showed an aptitude for sports.
 He attended Jacksonville High School.

 In basketball, he garnered All-District and All-East Texas honors.

 College career

 Although he was nationally ranked as a football recruit (as high as No. 2 among quarterbacks in some publications), McCown accepted a football scholarship from Louisiana Tech University over the University of Oklahoma and Florida State University.

 As a true freshman, he became the starter in the fifth game, after Brian Stallworth was lost with a season-ending injury.
 His college debut came in the second half of the fourth game against the University of Tulsa.
-He had six touchdown passes (fourth in school history) in a 48-14 win against the University of Louisiana at Lafayette.
-He set an NCAA single-game freshman record by throwing the ball 72 times in the 42-31 loss against the University of Miami.
+He had six touchdown passes (fourth in school history) in a 48–14 win against the University of Louisiana at Lafayette.
+He set an NCAA single-game freshman record by throwing the ball 72 times in the 42–31 loss against the University of Miami.

 As a sophomore, he led the team to the Western Athletic Conference championship, the school's first conference title since the early 1980s.
-He threw for 464 yards and four touchdowns in a critical 48-45 league win over Boise State University.
+He threw for 464 yards and four touchdowns in a critical 48–45 league win over Boise State University.
 The school was invited to the 2001 Humanitarian Bowl against Clemson University, its first bowl appearance since the 1990 Independence Bowl.